EvaJF/continual_tuto/README.md

 python vanilla_expe.py
 ```

-emoji:apple  Run the script and compare the final test accuracy with the one obtained previously with the joint training strategy.
-* In the performance report, look at the matrix which coefficient $(i, j)$ displays $Acc_i^j$, the accuracy of model $\mathcal{M}_i$ on the test samples from $D_j$.
-What happened ?

-__If the parameters of a neural network are naively adjusted to the latest training data, a
-procedure we refer to as *vanilla fine-tuning*, the model will overfit to the latest training data and information that was useful for classifying the previous data may be forgotten.__ This corresponds to a high plasticity and low stability of the model, resulting in an abrupt degradation of the model's performance on past data.
+* Get familiar with the structure of the script: what has changed ?

-* Compare the training loop of `vanilla_expe.py`with the training loop of `joint_expe.py`.
-In particular, take a look at the following aspects.
+Compare the training loop of `vanilla_expe.py`with the training loop of `joint_expe.py`.

 <u>Incremental scenario set-up: </u> Classes are introduced progressively (e.g. 2 at a time here).
 ```python